Think of semicolons as sentence splicers.

 Semicolons separate things.
 Most commonly, they separate two main clauses that are closely related to each other but that could stand on their own as sentences if you wanted them to.

-One reason you might choose to use a semicolon instead of a period is if you wanted to add variety to your sentence structure, for example, if you thought you had too many short, choppy sentences in a row.
+One reason you might choose to use a semicolon instead of a period is if you want to add variety to your sentence structure, for example, if you thought you had too many short, choppy sentences in a row.
 But when you use a semicolon, the main clauses should be closely related to each other.
-You wouldn't write, “It was below zero; Squiggly had pizza for dinner,” because those two main clauses have nothing to do with each other.
+You wouldn't write, “It was below zero outside; Squiggly loves chocolate,” because those two main clauses have nothing to do with each other.
 In fact, the other reason to use a semicolon instead of a period is if you want to draw attention to the relationship between the two clauses.

 Semicolons separate things.
 Most commonly, they separate two main clauses that are closely related to each other but could stand on their own as sentences.

 The second difference between a colon and a semicolon is that when you are joining things, you use a semicolon to join things of equal weight, whereas you can use a colon to join things of equal or unequal weight.
 For example, you can use either a semicolon or a colon to join two main clauses, but you can only use a colon to join a main clause with a noun.
-Here's an example: "Squiggly missed only one friend: Aardvark."
+Here's an example: "Squiggly has a favorite flavor: chocolate."
 You couldn't use a semicolon in that sentence because the two parts are unequal.

-I don't want to confuse you, but there is one situation where you use semicolons with coordinating conjunctions, and that's when you are writing a list of items and commas just don't do the job of separating them all.
-Here's an example: "This week's book winners are Herbie in Milligan College, Tennessee; Matt in Irvine, California; and Jan in Oklahoma City, Oklahoma."
-Those are the real winners in this week's special Scott Sigler book giveaway, and they've each won a copy of his novel Earthcore, but the list also provides a great example of using semicolons in a list.
+I don't want to confuse you, but there is one situation where you use semicolons with coordinating conjunctions, and that's when you are writing a list of items, and commas just don't do the job of separating them all.
+Here's an example: "This week's winners are Dorothy from Seattle, Washington; Matt from Phoenix, Arizona; and Brian from Miami, Florida."
 Because each item in the list requires a comma to separate the city from the state, you have to use a semicolon to separate the items themselves.
 "Dorothy from Seattle, Washington; Matt from Phoenix, Arizona; [and so on]."

 Finally, you use a semicolon when you use a conjunctive adverb to join two main clauses.
-Conjunctive adverbs are words such as however, therefore, and indeed, and they "usually show cause and effect, sequence, contrast, comparison, or other relationships" (1).
-For example, “The aardvark is on vacation; therefore, Squiggly has to carry the weight in this episode.”
-(The comma after the conjunctive adverb is optional.)
+Conjunctive adverbs are words such as "however," "therefore," and "indeed," and they "usually show cause and effect, sequence, contrast, comparison, or other relationships."
+(1) For example, “Aardvark is on vacation; therefore, Squiggly has to carry the weight in this episode.”

-Sometimes people seem frustrated because they have to remember to use commas with coordinating conjunctions and semicolons with conjunctive adverbs, so if you can't keep the difference straight in your head, it can help to remember that commas are smaller than semicolons and go with coordinating conjunctions, which are almost always short two- or three-letter words—small punctuation mark, small words.
-Semicolons are bigger and they go with conjunctive adverbs, which are almost always longer than three letters—bigger punctuation, bigger words.
+People sometimes seem frustrated because they have to remember to use commas with coordinating conjunctions and semicolons with conjunctive adverbs, but if you can't keep the difference straight in your head, it can help to remember that commas are smaller than semicolons and go with coordinating conjunctions, which are almost always short two- or three-letter words—small punctuation mark, small words.
+Semicolons are bigger, and they go with conjunctive adverbs, which are almost always longer than three letters—bigger punctuation, bigger words.
 I'll put a list of the two kinds of connectors at the bottom of this transcript.